miyako/4d-plugin-ical-v4/README.md

 End if
 ```

 The method is invoked for every [`EKEventStoreChangedNotification`](https://developer.apple.com/documentation/eventkit/ekeventstorechangednotification).
-According to Apple specification

 > This notification is posted whenever changes are made to the Calendar database, including adding, removing, and changing events or reminders.
 Individual changes are not described.